natalieagus/50002/docs/Labs/verilog/lab1.md

 This is a Verilog parallel of the Lucid + Alchitry Labs Lab 1.
 It is not part of the syllabus, and it is written for interested students only.

+We are using Verilog-2005 and not SystemVerilog for simplification and educational purposes.
+Verilog-2005 is a subset of SystemVerilog so it would still be compatible with SystemVerilog.
+Another major motivation is that Alchitry Labs also support [Verilog interopability](https://alchitry.com/news/alchitry-labs-v2-0-13-verilog/).

+You add Verilog modules and instantiate them from Lucid, hence allowing you to easily integrate them into Lucid projects should some of your group members still prefer to work in Lucid.

 {:.important}
 If you are reading this document, we assume that you have already read Lab 1 Lucid version, as some generic details are not repeated (e.g: FPGA Toolchain used in 50.002, what FPGA is for, etc).
 This lab has the same objectives and related class materials so we will not paste them again here.
 For submission criteria, refer to [the original lab 1]({{ site.baseurl }}/lab/lab1) handout.

 ## Using Verilog with Alchitry Labs

-This *optional* Verilog version exists for students who already have some prior exposure to HDL, or who want a closer look at what Lucid is ultimately translated into.
+This *alternate* Verilog-track version exists for students who already have some prior exposure to HDL, or who want a closer look at what Lucid is ultimately translated into.

 Alchitry Labs can <span class="orange-bold">create and edit Verilog modules</span>, and Verilog can be part of an FPGA project.
 However, the convenient Alchitry Labs <span class="orange-bold">IO simulation panel</span> (buttons, switches, LEDs, etc.) is intended for **Lucid simulations**, so your Verilog modules will <span class="orange-bold">not</span> “show up” in that same interactive simulator view.